 6.1.4 Access

 Access to the revetment shall be gained by constructing a temporary track over the rock revetment.
-If necessary, the revetment shall not be covered with beach sand or similar material, unless this material can be locally sourced from a nearby beach.
+A ramp, similar to the images below, can be placed on either side of the revetment, enabling machinery to move over the revetment.